military dog tags

 What Are Military Dog Tags?

-The U.S. Armed Forces needs a method to identify soldiers, including when they are deceased.
+The U.S. Armed Forces need a method to identify soldiers, including when they are deceased.

 For this reason, military dog tags were created over 150 years ago for this purpose.

-However, dog tags (given the nickname because of the manner they are worn around the neck) also serve as a source of pride.
+However, dog tags (given the nickname because they resembled the ID tags worn by our favorite pets) also serve as a source of pride.

 While military dog tags are primarily designed to identify soldiers that are seriously injured or killed on the battlefield, they are also a testament to survival.

-Consequently, many veterans value their dog tags with an incredible source of pride and honor.
+Consequently, many veterans value their dog tags as an incredible source of pride and honor.

 For some, it becomes a sentimental token to a fellow soldier and friend lost in combat.